This blog was updated on the 15 October 2020

 2. You still refer to email marketing campaigns as “email blasts”

-This was fine back in the 90s, but in 2015 you shouldn’t be blasting anything.
+This was fine back in the 90s, but these days you shouldn’t be blasting anything.
 The right approach now is far more sophisticated, and takes into account relevance, proper targeting, and elegant segmentation.
 Are your events worth blasting about?
 The connotations of the word itself are very negative.

 3. You encourage your team to send an "extra email" to promote your event.
 Especially in the last 3 weeks before your event